-During the advertising period between 27 March 2015 and 20 April 2015 a total of 17 Submissions were received.

-The Mobile Food Vendor Trial ran concurrent to the consultation period of the Draft Policy, providing an opportunity for the community to experience Mobile Food Vendors in the City of Vincent.
-A summary of the submissions received and Administrations comment on each is provided in Attachment 3.
+The community was invited to comment on the Draft Mobile Food Vendor Policy between 27 March 2015 and 20 April 2015.
+The Mobile Food Vendor Trial ran concurrent to this consultation period, providing an opportunity for the community to experience Mobile Food Vendors in the City of Vincent.
+A copy of the submissions received and the Officers responding comment is located in Attachment 3.